 - We have to raise wages to meet the current cost of living.
 Someone working for $10.50 an hour isn’t living well in this city, and we all know it.
 That’s why I support a higher minimum wage with no exceptions, indexed to inflation, and phased in gradually so business owners and workers can plan, budget, and adapt.

-- Finally, we will work hard to support Downtown businesses as well as small mom-and-pop business in Fox Point, College Hill and Wayland Square
+- Finally, we will work hard to support Downtown businesses as well as small mom-and-pop businesses in Fox Point, College Hill and Wayland Square

 Underlying all of these policies requires a system that is truly inclusive and understands the diginity of ALL people.
 Our diverse coalition and campaign will tirelessly advocate for: